rheslip/Pico-Sequencer/README.md

 * Mutation/Randomization - I'd like to come up with some "musical sounding" note randomization algorithms.
 Picking a random note in the scale does not work very well but this is what most randomizers do.

 * Perhaps a "reset to defaults" for when you get really deep in the weeds

+At this point the sequencer is USB MIDI only.
+I will probably add serial MIDI, CV and Gate outputs to it at some point.

 The Pico sequencer uses fairly simple and inexpensive hardware: